famliy-screen-time/familyscreentime.ca/_posts/2020-06-01-does-screen-time-predict-sedentary-behaviour-singapore-study.md

+# The Findings

+The following results stood out in this study:

+* Children aged 2-3 spent an average 2.5 hours on screens per day across all devices.
+* Television was the most commonly used device and accounted for the most screen time.
+* More time spent on screens was predictive of more sedentary behaviour, less light physical activity, and less moderate-to-vigorous physical activity.
+* The negative association was strongest between screen time (television and handheld devices) and moderate / vigorous physical activity.
+* There were no significant difference in the amount of time children spent sleeping.

+# The Strengths

 The actual difference: in the results of this study, we learn that children who were on screens for more than 3 hours per day were more sedentary than children who were on screens for less than an hour.